shiocd/forscan-linux/README.md

 **`make build`**
  * builds the base ubuntu 22.04 wine32 image
  * it takes a while depending on network speed etc
- * in the end you should see a output:
+ * in the end you should see output:
    `Successfully tagged forscan:latest`

 **`make init`**